A missing log book

 Jim moved to Austria in 1950, to Malta the following year and then to Libya.
-Her diary is full of detail of the life she led in Barce where the Royal Scots Greys were based at the time.
+Her diary is full of detail of the life she led in Barce, the base, at the time, for the Royal Scots Greys.
 In fact she was there for the Coronation of Queen Elizabeth II in 1953, recording in her diary:

 1953 Coronation Day.
 Went for a swim and got burnt by accident.
 Jun 3 Went to Tattoo in the evening.

-The following extracts are from her letters home and describe some of the legacy of Hugh’s war.
+The following extracts are from Jim’s letters home and describe some of the legacy of Hugh’s war.